gomeddo/Room-and-Facilities-bookings/README.md

 - The location where the room is available is a **resource** in _GoMeddo_ with a specific **resource type**
   - **City**: Amsterdam is categorized as a city.
   - **Student Housing**: Amsterdam Metropolitan University is categorized as a student housing.
-  - **Room**: Specific rooms are identified within Amsterdam Metropolitan University such as (e.g., Single Room, Double Room), each with a type room.
+  - **Room**: Specific rooms are identified within Amsterdam Metropolitan University such as (e.g., Single Room, Double Room), each with a type of room.
-- **Custom Fields Creation**: To use and display information from other objects, we must introduce custom fields within the Salesforce reservation object, such as Housing_Location**c, Housing_Features**c, etc. These fields are essential for getting detailed information about each room.
+- **Custom Fields Creation**: To use and display information from other objects, we must introduce custom fields within the Salesforce reservation object, such as Housing_Location__c, Housing_Features__c, etc. These fields are essential for getting detailed information about each room.
 - **Resource Details Setting:** Ensure that each resource in GoMeddo is marked as '**_isActive_**' and '**_Api Visible_**' to be displayed and available through the API.

 Ensure that **resources**, **resource types**, **availability periods**, and **reservation types** are set up in _GoMeddo_ for the booking system to accurately display available rooms.
 This step is vital as the SDK relies on the setup to present students with real-time availability and booking options to make **reservations**.

 ## API Key Requirement

-To access the SDK’s functionalities,

-an API key from _GoMeddo_ is required.
+To access the SDK’s functionalities, an API key from _GoMeddo_ is required.
 For instructions on obtaining this key, refer to [First time Set-up](https://gomeddo.atlassian.net/wiki/spaces/WID/pages/3353837569/First+time+Set-up).
 Remember to **whitelist** your domain as a part of the setup process and grant **privileged** access to the API key.

 ### UI Setup